zhangjaycee/IDPicXBG/README.md

 ### a program intending for changing a ID card photo's background

-the background color changing to by default is white, and the output file will guarenteed larger than 40K. (by doing Expansion Transformation if the source photo is to small...)
+By default, the background color being changed to is white, and the output file will guarenteed larger than 40K. (by doing Expansion Transformation if the source photo is to0 small...)

 ### how to use it: